 What Is Conversational Sales?

-Conversational sales encourages teams to focus on answering inbound lead messages.
+Conversational sales (also known as SMS sales) encourages teams to focus on answering inbound lead messages.
 It emphasizes the use of person-to-person chats to help leads find the products and services that are right for them.
 The strategy emphasizes the importance of encouraging leads to message in, answering their queries quickly, and ensuring they consider your conversations valuable.

 Why Track Conversational Sales KPIs?